 The 2013 Golf Mk7

-I have driven both the Mk5 and Mk6 Golf, and I appreciate its smoothness and active safety features (namely electronic stavility control, which intrdudes at almost every turn, much like my Hyundai Elantra Touring).
+I have driven both the Mk5 and Mk6 Golf, and I appreciate its smoothness and active safety features (namely electronic stability control, which intrudes at almost every turn, much like my Hyundai Elantra Touring).
 I have hopes that the MQB platform will continue to grow, because I really want to see Volkswagen build the next Bulli microvan.